LukasWestholt/AOP_Musikverwaltung/README.md

 - Lukas

 ## TODO
-- Add and delete Musikstueck in playlist.
+- Add and delete Song in playlist.
 - "Verwaltungsmodus" and "Usermodus"
 - Musicvideo play? or open yt link?
 - Projekt in der 106/107 (PC-Pool) lauffähig?
 (Java Version?)
-- Edit Musikstueck (with setupEditableStringColumn) in adminMode and save it in settings file or in metadata.
+- Edit Song (with setupEditableStringColumn) in adminMode and save it in settings file or in metadata.
 - Credits field for "Musik: https://www.musicfox.com/"
 - Delete media files with copyright problems and download some new without